ccope/choresapp/README.md

 ### Setup:

 1. Install dependencies via poetry
-1. `alembic upgrade head`
+1. Run `alembic upgrade head` to create the database in ./data/
 1. Populate database using the admin.py CLI.
-You can also import from it fairly easily to automate the process.
+You can also script the process, see batch_sample.py
-1. Get credentials for your notification service of choice (GMail is currently non-functional)
+1. Get credentials for your notification service of choice (currently AWS or Discord)
-1. Configure your environment variables (see example in .env.sample)
+1. Configure environment variables in a .env file or how you prefer (see example in .env.sample)
 1. Run main.py